-- CRM technology is a prerequisite for contact centers to grow customer satisfaction and customer profitability in tandem and at scale.
+- Customer Relationship Management technology is a prerequisite for contact centers to grow customer satisfaction and customer profitability in tandem and at scale.
 This technology is the facilitator of consistent delivery, the replacement for manual labor, the process automation to improve the agent experience and the top tool to achieve call center cost savings.

 4 Ways to Advance Customer Service by Advancing Your CRM